Disclaimer: I do not own Sekai ichi Hatsukoi or any of its characters but I love them.

 Yokozawa nodded at this.
 "You and Yuki have been behaving yourselves then?"

-"Yes, Onii-chan" Hiyori sounded just slightly exasperated by the question.
-She rolled her eyes and Yokozawa wondered at this thing he perceived as a rather womanly gesture.
+"Yes, Onii-chan."
+Hiyori sounded just slightly exasperated by the question.
+She rolled her eyes and Yokozawa wondered at this thing he perceived as a womanly gesture.

 "Well, since Sorata tells me you have been behaving, I suppose you can have one.
 But no more; I don't want you to spoil your dinner."

-At his appearance in the kitchen doorway both girls looked at Yokozawa pink-cheeked for abandoning him so eagerly.
+At his appearance in the kitchen doorway a moment later, both girls looked at Yokozawa pink-cheeked for abandoning him so eagerly.
+Their embarrassment was cute, but Yokozawa kept his face carefully unaffected.

-"I'll come in and put the things away that go on the high shelves in a minute."
-Yokozawa offered this before heading down the hall to his room to change out of his work clothes.
+"I'll come in and put the things away that go on the high shelves in a minute," he offered before heading down the hall to his room to change out of his work clothes.

 An hour later found Yokozawa and Hiyori in the kitchen cooking dinner.